 The BoraSol-MC™ active ingredient is called a quaternary ammonium compound.
 This means that there are four carbon containing groups chemically bonded onto a single nitrogen atom.
 This creates a positive electrical charge on the nitrogen atom.
 Two of the four carbon groups (alkyl chains and benzyl rings) are large groups of carbon and hydrogen atoms that face away from the surface on which they have been applied.
 The charged end of the molecule (the nitrogen) attaches itself to the surface.
 Most surfaces have a negative charge, so the two charges form an ionic bond which holds the quaternary molecule in place in a monolayer on the surface.
 The two large carbon groups point outward from the surface and actually become hydrophobic, i.e. repels water because it is oily in character.

 The alkyl group must contain 8-18 carbon atoms in order to have bactericidal activity.
 The bactericidal action of quaternary compounds has been attributed to inactivation of energy-producing enzymes, denaturation of proteins and disruption of the cell wall.
-These agents are bacteriostgatic, fungistatic and sporistatic and also inhibit algae.
+These agents are bacteriostgatic, fungistatic and sporistatic, and also inhibit algae in the same manner.

 The quats act against microrganisms differently than do chlorine and iodine compounds.
 They form a residual antimicrobial film after being applied to surfaces.
 Although the film is bacteriostatic, these compounds are selective in the destruction of various microrganisms.
-The quats do not kill bacterial spores but can inhibit their growth.
+The quats may kill bacterial spores and can inhibit their growth.
 Quaternary ammonium compounds are more stable in the presence of organic matter than are chlorine and iodine containing sanitizers.
 Their bactericidal effectiveness is impaired by the presence of organic matter.

 The Quats have the following major advantages: Colorless and odorless; Stable against reactions with organic matter; Resistant to corrosion of metals and not affected by moderately hard water; Stable against temperature fluctuations, and with long shelf life; Effective against mold growth; Good surfactant that provides a residual antimicrobial film.